bborisggg/SDPSRPCLC/README.md

-# Single-depot petrol station replenishment problem with full loading constraint
+# Single-depot petrol station replenishment problem with complex loading constraints

 In this work we consider a specific case of petrol replenishment problem that is closer to the workflow of Russian petroleum companies.
 Our formulation supposes that each